JonathanWThom/quack/README.md

 X 6.
 I can view the day/time I wrote a message.

-P 7.
+X 7.
 I can delete a message.

-    * Needs docs.

 8. I can search messages by content.

 9. I can search messages by date.